François de Laval: Vicariate of New France

 Laval's view of the Grand Séminaire was greater than a mere teaching academy.
 He hoped that it would become a home for all parochial priests.
 Laval encouraged them to see it as their true home and as a place to which they may turn to in sickness or old age.
 Furthermore, he wanted the seminary to become a paymaster for all priests and parishes, which meant that it had to be well funded.
 In order to accomplish this feat, Laval donated most of his own fortune to the seminary since it had now become his home as well.
 He also convinced the king, Louis XIV, to give him the income of three different abbeys in France.
 Moreover, since his institution was expected to pay off all priests, Laval thought it would be normal to receive the incomes levied by their parishes.
 This idea was however met with a lot of resistance from the population, which was not accustomed to contributing to the upkeep of religious institutions.
 His original goal of demanding a tax worth one-thirteenth of the produce of farms was met with violent resistance, which forced him to reduce it to one-twenty-sixth.

 Laval shared a large part of his administrative work with other clerics to develop their experience.
 To lead the seminary he appointed his companion from France, Henri de Bernière, linking this role with Bernière's other assignment a pastor of the parish of Quebec.
 Furthermore, he also appointed five other directors who would form the bishop's advisory body.

 In 1668 he appointed the previously troublesome de Queylus as the first Superior of a new seminary in Ville-Marie.

-Laval also took interest in practical education for craftsmen and farmers, founding a school of arts and crafts at Saint-Joachim.
+Around the same time he founded a school of arts and crafts at Saint-Joachim to provide practical education for craftsmen and farmers.